 Cybersecurity and privacy are urgent concerns for every organization.
-Keeping sensitive data private, intellectual property proprietary, and critical business systems up and running can seem nearly impossible in the face of relentless and ever-sophisticated attacks and breach attempts.
+You need to keep sensitive data private, intellectual property safe and secure, and IT systems running without disruption.

 Read on for answers to the most commonly asked questions about NIST, and perhaps even some you hadn’t thought of.
 For more in-depth knowledge, click on the links sprinkled throughout.
-For help preparing for a NIST compliance audit, check out our handy NIST audit checklist.
-And if you want a digital solution to guide you through the NIST CSF compliance process simply contact us for a free demo.
+Check out our handy NIST audit guide for help preparing for a NIST compliance audit.
+And if you want a digital solution to guide you through the NIST CSF compliance process, contact us for a free demo.

 What Is the NIST Cybersecurity Framework?